VincentAurora/yunshuli.github.io/README.md

 ## A Personal Blog (maybe)
 This site is created on June 18th, 2024.

-The purposes of it include showing some birding photos shot by the owner and publishing some course notes.
+The purposes include showing some birding photos shot by the owner and publishing some course notes.

 _The unexamined life is not worth living.  --Socrates_